 A new year comes with new recipes and where better to start than this tried and tested classic; the chocolate chip muffins.
 As always this recipe is easy, delicious and of course, vegan.

-They are honestly one of the easiest and delicious muffin recipes that you can easily make at home while staying at home!
-I am very pleased to introduce you to this delicious muffin recipe as the first recipe of the new year!
+They are honestly one of the easiest and most delicious muffin recipes that you can make while staying at home!
+I’m very pleased to introduce you to this delicious muffin recipe as the first recipe of the new year!

 My first vegan chocolate chip recipe in Japan